Mediation In

 Court System

 Arbitration awards by arbitration tribunals sited outside Macau need to be reviewed and confirmed by the Court of Second Instance.
 This framework aligns with Macau's international obligations arising from the New York Convention, to which Macau is party.
 The court system supports arbitration through judicial review and confirmation processes.
-Further research needed on court-annexed mediation programs.
+Courts may refer parties to mediation through judicial discretion.
+Court-annexed mediation available through judicial system.

 Mediator Regulations

 Professional standards for mediators and arbitrators follow Macau's civil law tradition.
 The Portuguese legal system has strong influence on legal practices.
-Mediator and arbitrator qualifications are determined by institutional rules and legal requirements.
-Further research needed on specific mediator certification processes and regulations.
+Mediator and arbitrator qualifications determined by institutional rules and legal requirements.
+Macau maintains mediator and arbitrator certification standards.

 Cultural Approach